f5devcentral/f5-velos-training/docs/monitoring_velos.rst

   :align: center
   :scale: 70%

 There are also separate control plane connections from each controller to each slot, which are also put into Link Aggregation Group.
 Note that the blade in slot 1 will have two connections, one to system controller 1 interface **1/1.1** and one to system controller 2 interface **2/1.1**, the numbering follows the same logic for other slots.
 The first digit represents which controller the interface is attached to (controller-1 or controller-2).
-The second digit will always be 1 for control plane connections, and finally the last digit is the actual interface nunmber on the controller specified in the first digit.
+The second digit will always be 1 for control plane connections, and finally the last digit is the actual interface number on the controller specified in the first digit.

 .. image:: images/monitoring_velos/image7.png
   :align: center
   :scale: 70%

 Those ports will be joined together in a LAG (Link Aggregation) bundle on the system controller side.
-Note the LAG connecting to slot 1 is labeled **cplagg_1.1**, slot2 is labeled **cplagg_1.2** etc…:
+Note the LAG connecting to slot 1 is labeled **cplagg_1.1**, slot2 is labeled **cplagg_1.2** etc.

 .. image:: images/monitoring_velos/image8.png
   :align: center